 I tried to make this dish simple by using less veggie.
 Celery, carrot, cabbage, and parsley are all that we need.
 These vegetables were prepared beforehand by stir-frying.
 If you do not prefer to stir-fry the vegetables, you can also blanch it.
 You can learn more about blanching vegetables by referring to our Pancit Canton Recipe.

-Before you start to cook, make sure that you soak the noodles in water first.
+Make sure that you soak the noodles in water first before you start to cook.
 Do this by filling a large mixing bowl or even a large cooking pot with tap water.
 Put the noodles in and soak for 10 minutes.
-The noodles will absorb the water, thus making it softer and easier to cook later on.
+The noodles will absorb the water making it softer and easier to cook later on.

-Try this Chicken Pancit Medley Recipe.
+Try this Chicken Pancit Recipe.
 Let me know what you think.

 - 6 cups water